 Additional skills (Preferred but not required):

 - Business development/fundraising and management experience

 - Ideally be able to attend SGAC events and meetings in person

 By applying for this role, you accept that the list of candidates and election results are public, and will be posted online for transparency purposes.

-This is an unpaid, volunteer position with many opportunities for leadership skills and career development with an international nonprofit/nongovernmental organisation.
+This is an unpaid, volunteer position with unparalleled opportunities for leadership skills and career development with an international nonprofit/nongovernmental organisation in the space sector.
 As Co-Chair, you will have many opportunities to network with leading senior space sector leaders in government, industry, and academia.
 In addition, SGAC Co-Chairs are allowed one funded trip up to $2000 to an SGAC event during the second year of their two year term in accordance with the SGAC Chair Travel Policy.

-Please email your application to the attention of the outgoing SGAC chair, Harriet Brettle, at [email protected] with the subject heading [LAST NAME, 2022 co-Chair Election].
+Please email your application to the attention of the outgoing SGAC Chair, Anthony Yuen, at [email protected] with the subject heading [LAST NAME, 2023 Co-Chair Election].

 Your application package should include the following information: